minhquanvu0604/arm-module-ur5e/README.md

 ```

 # Launching UR5 model with base
-To be done
-## Launching Simulation
-To be done
+To be done: Modify urdf to add the base

 # Launching only the UR5